bdcoder2/rmp/README.md

 #### route-pattern

 Required.
-The <a href="https://docs.microsoft.com/en-us/aspnet/core/fundamentals/routing?view=aspnetcore-5.0" target="_blank">route-pattern</a>
-defines an endpoint.
+The [route-pattern](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/routing?view=aspnetcore-5.0) defines an endpoint.
 An endpoint is something that can be selected, by matching the URL and HTTP method(s) provided.
-See <a href="https://docs.microsoft.com/en-us/aspnet/core/fundamentals/routing?view=aspnetcore-5.0#route-template-reference" target="_blank">route template reference</a> for more information.
+See [route template reference](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/routing?view=aspnetcore-5.0#route-template-reference) for more information.

 #### http_methods
 Optional.
 Used to indicate the allowed HTTP methods for the given route-pattern.
 Valid HTTP method verbs are: